List of James Bond allies: Bill Tanner

-Bill Tanner is MI6's Chief of Staff.
-Tanner is a Bond ally appearing regularly in the novels of Ian Fleming and John Gardner, as well as in Kingsley Amis' Colonel Sun, but did not become a regular cinematic character until the Brosnan and Craig era of films.
+William "Bill" Tanner is MI6's Chief of Staff.
+Tanner is a Bond ally appearing regularly in the novels of Ian Fleming and John Gardner, as well as in Kingsley Amis' Colonel Sun, but did not become a regular cinematic character until the Pierce Brosnan and Daniel Craig era of films.
 Among his most prominent cinematic roles was in For Your Eyes Only (1981), in which Tanner was given a bigger part while M was "on leave", due to Bernard Lee's death that prevented him from reprising his role as M in the film.
 He otherwise has minor roles in The Man with the Golden Gun (1974), and appears in two of the four Brosnan films.
 Tanner appears in four of the five Craig films, taking on an increased role as M's chief aide and a friend and ally of Bond.

 In 1965, Amis wrote the authorised spin-off The Book of Bond, or Every Man His Own 007, a tongue-in-cheek guide to being a spy.
 The book is not credited to Amis, but rather to Lt.
 Col. William "Bill" Tanner.